N-Wouda/ALNS/paper/paper.md

 The `alns` Python package provides a complete implementation of the adaptive large neighbourhood search (ALNS) metaheuristic algorithm [@Ropke_Pisinger:2006; @Pisinger_Ropke:2010].
 ALNS has quickly become a favourite in the field of operations research for solving difficult combinatorial problems, including the vehicle routing problem and various scheduling problems.
 Our package has an easy-to-use API and includes various stopping criteria, a large set of acceptance criteria based on @Santini_et_al:2018, and multiple operator selection schemes.
-Furthermore, it supports many other single-trajectory neighbourhood search algorithms as special cases, including iterated local search (ILS), variable neighbourhood descent (VND), and the greedy randomised adaptive search procedure (GRASP).
+Furthermore, it supports many other single-trajectory neighbourhood search algorithms as special cases, including iterated local search (ILS), variable neighbourhood search (VNS), and the greedy randomised adaptive search procedure (GRASP).
 The package has already been successfully used for research into methodological improvements of ALNS itself [@Reijnen_et_al:2022], and for the development of a high-quality ALNS metaheuristic for an industry problem [@Wouda_et_al:2022].
 Because of this success, we expect the package to be useful to the wider operations research community.